 As permitted under SFAS No.123, Accounting for Stock-Based Compensation, ("SFAS 123"), we continue to apply the provisions of APB Opinion No. 25, Accounting for Stock Issued to Employees, which recognizes compensation expense under the intrinsic value method.
-Had compensation cost for the stock options granted and stock purchased under the Employee Stock Purchase Plan in the first quarter of 2005 and 2004 been determined under the fair value based method defined in SFAS 123, our net earnings and earnings per share would have been reduced to the following pro forma amounts (in thousands, except per share data):
+Had compensation cost for the stock options granted and stock purchased under the Employee Stock Purchase Plan in the second quarter and first six months of 2005 and 2004 been determined under the fair value based method defined in SFAS 123, our net earnings and earnings per share would have been reduced to the following pro forma amounts (in thousands, except per share data):